mheckner/exit-hack/03_Texterkennung/cheat_sheet_command_line.md

 # Cheatsheet Command Line
 Typically today, users interact with a computer through a graphical user interface and navigate through folders by pointing and clicking with a cursor.
 In programming however, this is often done through typing commands, instead of clicking.
 This page explains some typical commands that you might need in order to solve the exit coding game.

 Those commands are typed in the shell.
-The following image shows the state of the shell after the user has typed in the command `pwd`, followed by hitting the enter button.
+The following image shows the state of the shell after the user has typed in the command `pwd`, followed by hitting the enter key.
 In this case the result of this command (`/home/runner/exit-coding-game`) is shown in the next line.

 ![typing commands in the repl.it shell](../img/shell.png?raw=true)

+**Commands are typed on one line and are executed by hitting the enter key.**

 ### Running the code in a Python script
 To run (or execute) the code in the Python file `hello_world.py`, type the following command: